Naught0/slackernews/README.md

 TODO:

-- [ ] Increase width of user page to always be maximum
+- [x] Increase width of user page to always be maximum
 - [ ] Redirect comment IDs used on on `/post` route to `/comment` page instead
 - [ ] Validate a comment belongs to a post so that a comment cannot be displayed under an unrelated post
+- [x] Support full text of "Show HN" posts